sivareddyg/UDepLambda/doc/SimplifiedLogicForm.md

     (p_EQUAL:<<a,e>,<<a,e>,t>> $1 $5) (p_EVENT.ENTITY_arg2:b $3 $5))) (p_TYPE_w-6-disney:u $4)
     (p_EVENT.ENTITY_arg1:b $3 $4)))))) (p_EVENT.ENTITY_arg1:b $0 $1))))

-This can be a bit hard to read -- predicate symbols are adorned with type information, predicate names are complex: constructed from kind information (e.g. `EVENT.ENTITY`), and the actual predicate name (`arg0`).
+This can be a bit hard to read -- new existential variables are introduced (`$1`, `$2`, etc), the variables (and predicate symbols) are adorned with type information, predicate names are complex (constructed, e.g., from kind information such as `EVENT.ENTITY` and the actual predicate name, `arg0`).
+Further, there are equality constraints (`(p_EQUAL:<<a,e>,<<a,e>,t>> $1 $5)`) which should really be simplified away, and predications arising from the way in which the formula was constructed (`(p_EMPTY:u $6)`) which have no logical import and should be eliminated.

-DepLambda also produces the following simplified logical form:
+DepLambda takes care of these issues.
+It walks the form above and produces the following simplified conjunction of atomic formulas:

     [["company(3:e)","made(8:e)","arg1(6:e , 5:m.disney)","pixar(3:e)","arg2(8:e , 9:m.ratatouille)",
     "acquired(6:e)","arg2(6:e , 0:m.pixar)","arg0(3:e , 0:m.pixar)","company(3:s , 0:m.pixar)",